hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/KineticSet/readme.md

 - Add Distance Scale for Position X, Y, Z (Just need to code it up)
 - Add `Call Plugin x "Store"` to Store the current positions in UserVars
-- Add `Call Plugin x "Racall"` to put the fixtures back in their original position/rotations.
+- Add `Call Plugin x "Recall"` to put the fixtures back in their original position/rotations.
 - Change Start and Stop to UserVars to avoid conflicting plugins being out of sync.
 - Fix BUGS!